Bobby Singh

 Bobby Singh (born November 21, 1975) is a retired professional American and Canadian football guard.
 He was drafted by the Calgary Stampeders in the first round of the 1999 CFL draft.
 Singh has the distinction of being the only player in football history to have won an XFL Championship, a Super Bowl, and a Grey Cup.

-Early years
+Early life

 Singh was born in Fiji to parents Malkit and Mindy who are of Fijian Indian descent.
 The family moved to Richmond, British Columbia when Bobby was two years old.
 He attended Garden City Elementary School, Palmer Junior Secondary School, and Richmond Senior Secondary School.
 Throughout his school years, he was active in sports, including American football, basketball, and track and field.

 College career

 After graduating from R.C.
 Palmer Secondary, he earned a full football scholarship to the University of Hawaii.
 He played sparingly in 1995, but in 1996 started eleven games for the Warriors and was named an all-WAC Conference Academic.
 He transferred to Portland State University in 1997, where he was named first-team All-Big Sky in his junior year, and All-American/All-Conference/Scholar Athlete of the Year in his senior year.
 He was a team captain for both his years at Portland State.
 He graduated with a degree in sociology.